Christos Tjortjis, DEng, BSc, MPhil, PhD

 Christos led the University of Manchester's involvement with the EPSRC funded Service-Oriented Software Research Network (SOSoRNet).
 He was a collaborator with the National Centre of Text Mining (NaCTeM).
 He co-organized the Service-enabled Collaborative Enterprises- Joint event and organized the 1st SOSoRNet workshop, a special session at IEEE CSMR 07 and a session at CSMR 09.
 He was Program co-Chair at CSMR 08, Industrial Track Chair at CSMR 11, and guest editor for the Journal of Software Maintenance and Evolution: Research and Practice.
 He served as PC member in over 80 international conferences.

-Christos supervised a number of PhD, MPhil, MSc and final year students.
+Christos supervises a number of PhD, MPhil, MSc and final year students.